MQTT Service

 Clean session

 The MQTT Service requires the clean session flag to be set to “1” (true).
-Disabling clean session has no effect, meaning that a reconnecting client will not see any messages that it missed since the last disconnection, regardless of how it sets this flag.
+Disabling clean session will result in client connections being rejected by the server.

 Retained flag